Famous Dave's Barbecue Party Cookbook

 • Let rest for 10 minutes before serving.

-Chuck roast is a tough cut of beef the comes from the chuck, or shoulder, of the cow.
+Chuck roast is a tough cut of beef the comes from the shoulder.
 It is usually braised in a heavy, covered pot in the oven until tender, along with vegetables added part way through the cooking process to make a complete, one-pot meal.
 This cooking method is easily adapted to the Weber Smokey Mountain Cooker using a disposable foil pan and aluminum foil.

 Thanks to Kevin Taylor, who goes by the nickname "Stogie", for providing this recipe.
 This article is named in his honor.